eatsleepraverepeat/reMUDE/README.md

 # Train, evaluation
 All hyperparameter values in those runs are copied from original code.
 Experiment runs evaluated wrt to noise type in terms of Word Recognition Accuracy on test split.

-Result table are shown below.
+Result table is shown below.
 |PER   |DEL   |INS   |SUB   |W-PER |W-DEL |W-INS |W-SUB |
 |-----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|
 |0.998 |0.976 |0.987 |0.974 |0.998 |0.956 |0.987 |0.965 |